Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-The principal Tuscan city of Florence (Firenze) nestles below the wooded foothills of the Apennines, along the banks of the Arno River.
-The works of Botticelli, Michelangelo, Bruneschelli, Leonardo da Vinci, Boccaccio, Alberti, Masaccio, Donatello, Vasari and Fra Angelico imbue the city with the magnificence of their contribution to art and life.
-The city itself is muse to some and home to many stylish citizens, who enhance the cobbled streets and fashionable piazzas with their inimitable Italian flair.
+The principal Tuscan city of Florence nestles below the wooded foothills of the Apennines, along the banks of the Arno River.
+The works of Botticelli, Michelangelo, Bruneschelli, Leonardo, Boccaccio, Alberti, Masaccio, Donatello, Vasari and Fra Angelico imbue the city with the magnificence of their contribution to art and life.
+The city is home to many stylish citizens, who enhance the cobbled streets and fashionable piazzas with their inimitable Italian flair.

 Florence has wonders and treasures enough to occupy travellers for many holidays.

-This Gothic Palazzo shelters a treasured national collection of Renaissance sculpture.
-Before its renovation to become Italy's first national museum, the building, constructed in 1255, functioned as a town hall, private residence and prison.
-It is one of the oldest buildings in Florence and has been the setting for some important episodes of civic history over the centuries, including sieges, fires and executions; the most famous being that of Baroncelli, who was executed for his involvement in a plot against the Medici, an execution witnessed by Leonardo da Vinci.
-An extensive collection of decorative art is on display, in addition to the magnificent sculptures of Michelangelo, Donatello, Giambologna and Cellini.
-The Palazzo's inner courtyard is ornamented with numerous coats of arms and the grand stairwell leading to the second-story loggia overflows with bronze birds created for the Medici's gardens.
-Other notable displays include an Islamic collection, an assortment of ivories (the largest collection in the world) and 16th-century majolica porcelain from Urbino, Faenza and Florence.
-The Bargello is one of the most famous and popular museums in Florence and seldom fails to impress and awe visitors.
+This Gothic Palazzo built in 1255 shelters a treasured national collection of Renaissance sculpture.
+It's one of the oldest buildings in Florence and has been the setting for some important episodes of history, including sieges, fires and executions: the most famous of these being that of Baroncelli, who was executed for plotting against the Medici and whose execution was witnessed by Leonardo da Vinci.
+An extensive collection of decorative art is on display, in addition to the magnificent sculptures of Michelangelo, Donatello and Giambologna.
+The inner courtyard is ornamented with numerous coats of arms and the grand stairwell leading to the second-story loggia overflows with bronze birds created for the Medici's gardens.
+Other notable displays include an Islamic collection, an assortment of ivories and 16th-century majolica porcelain from Urbino, Faenza and Florence.

 The Ponte Vecchio's status as the oldest bridge in Florence saved it from destruction during the Nazi retreat from Italy in 1944.
-They defied orders to blow up the stately bridge straddling the Arno River and bombed the ancient buildings on either side of it instead.
-The Arno Flood of 1966 also tested the bridge's resilience, and swept parts of it away in its powerful current.
-The most affected sections were the iconic overhanging shops belonging to the gold and silversmiths.
-In 1593 the original tenants - butchers, tanners and blacksmiths - were evicted from the workshops because of the noise and stench they created, to make way for more refined merchants and craftsmen.
-To one side of the bridge is the majestic bust of the most famous Florentine goldsmith, Benvenuto Cellini.
-Perched above the shops is a secret passageway, the Vasari Corridor, providing an elevated link to the Palazzo Pitti via the Uffizi.
-It was the private walkway of the Medicis who could move between the various residences without having to rub shoulders with the riff raff.
-The Ponte Vecchio is charming at night, when it is lit up and the bright shops beckon in visitors.
-It is an icon of Florence and an enduringly popular attraction.
+To one side of the bridge is the majestic bust of the most famous Florentine goldsmith, Benvenuto Cellini, while perched above the overhanging shops is a secret passageway named the Vasari Corridor, providing an elevated link to the Palazzo Pitti via the Uffizi.
+It was the private walkway of the Medicis who wanted to move between the various residences without having to rub shoulders with the commoners.
+The Ponte Vecchio is charming at night, when it's lit up and the bright shops beckon visitors closer.
+It's an icon of Florence and an enduringly popular attraction.

 Florence enjoys a humid, subtropical climate, with the city's location in a valley making its climate slightly different to the rest of Tuscany.
 Summers are hot and muggy with temperatures higher than those found along the coast.
 In the hottest months, July and August, temperatures range between 88°F (31°C) and 63°F (17°C).
 Visitors should note that in August many locals take their holiday and a number of restaurants and businesses close down for at least part of the month.
 In the coldest month, January, the temperatures range between 50°F (10°C) and 34°F (1°C).
 Rainfall prevails in the winter, with cool to cold temperatures and occasional snow.
 November is the wettest month but visitors should anticipate rain in October, December, March and April as well.